 Almost a day’s calories in some fast food

-The research reviewed fast food products available in Australia, benchmarking them by their healthiness… or lack thereof.
-At the very top of the fast food shame file is the Red Rooster Bacon and Cheese Rippa meal – which consists of one Bacon and Cheese Rippa Roll, large (by default) fries and Coke.
+The research reviewed fast-food products available in Australia, benchmarking them by their healthiness… or lack thereof.
+At the very top of the fast-food shame file is the Red Rooster Bacon and Cheese Rippa meal.
+This consists of one Bacon and Cheese Rippa Roll, large (by default) fries and Coke.
 It contains 7730kJ or 1840 calories per serving.
-For those playing at home, that’s 89% of the average adult daily energy intake.
-Whoah.
+For those playing along at home, that’s 89 percent of the average adult’s daily energy intake.

 This Rippa meal could definitely leave you looking, well, less than ripped.
 It would take the average Australian male over five hours of walking or two and a half hours of running to burn it off.
-The meal also packs a salty wallop, with 4571mg of sodium per serving – more than twice the amount you should be having in an entire day.
+The meal also packs a salty wallop, with 4571mg of sodium per serving.
+That’s more than twice the amount you should have in an entire day.

-Hungry Jacks came a close second in the fast food naughty list, with the Whopper Hunger Tamers Meal – two burgers, three chicken nuggets, fries and a medium coke, all intended for one person – containing 7600kJ or 1810 calories per serving, or 87% of the average adult’s daily energy intake in one meal.
+Hungry Jacks came a close second in the fast-food naughty list.
+The Whopper Hunger Tamers Meal – two burgers, three chicken nuggets, fries and a medium Coke, all intended for one person – contains 7600kJ or 1810 calories per serving.
+That’s 87 percent of the average adult’s daily energy intake in one meal.

 Too fast, too easy